ModelTC/Qwen-Image-Lightning/performance_report/README.md

 ---

-### Resolution Sensitivity
+### 6. Resolution Impact
-**Table 6** demonstrates that model performance can vary significantly when the same prompt is processed at different resolutions.
+**Table 6** demonstrates that performance may vary with resolution changes.
+The results turns out that

-#### **Table 6: Resolution Impact Analysis - Performance Variation Across Resolutions**
+The results show that model performance can vary depending on resolution.
+In the `713×1280` case, `NFE100` struggles with accurately rendering a long numeric sequence, while both distilled models (`NFE8` and `NFE4`) handle it correctly.
+Conversely, at `1280×1280` resolution, `NFE100` and `NFE8` perform well, whereas `NFE4` fails to reproduce the sequence accurately.
+This demonstrates that resolution changes can improve or degrade performance depending on both base model and the distilled models.
+The visual results are demonstrated in **Table 6**.

-*This table shows how changing resolution can significantly impact model performance.
-The same prompt may yield different results at different resolutions.*
+#### **Table 6: Resolution Impact Analysis**

 | Prompt | Resolution | Base NFE=100 | 8steps-V1.1 NFE=8 | 4steps-V1.0 NFE=4 |
 |---|---|---|---|---|